wadep23/auto-readme/README.md

 ## Contributing

-Please reach out to my via my github or email for contributions.
+Please reach out to me via my github or email for contributions.

 ## Questions